A Smoothed GMM for Dynamic Quantile Preferences Estimation: The Economic Model

-where $e'$ indicates the next period shock, $\delta$ is the discount factor parameter, and we used equation \eqref{eq:law of motion}.
+where $e'$ indicates the next period shock, $\delta$ is the discount factor parameter, $\tau$ is a parameter capturing the risk attitude.
+Additional details on the risk attitude for quantile preference models are provided in Appendix \ref{app:preferences}.

 In the dynamic quantile model in equation \eqref{eq:FE} the DM maximizes the current period utility plus the $\tau$-quantile of the uncertain discounted stream of future utilities.
-Intuitively, the $\tau$-quantile of a random variable is the value that is exceeded with probability $(1-\tau)$, for $\tau\in(0,1)$.
+Intuitively, the $\tau$-quantile of a random variable is the value that is exceeded with probability $(1-\tau)$, for $\tau\in(0,1)$, such that the quantile captures the downside risk attitude.
 This problem modifies the usual dynamic programming problem by substituting the expectation operator $\E[\cdot]$ by the quantile $\Q [\cdot]$.
 See \citet{deCastroGalvao19} for a construction of this recursive model from dated preferences.